5E7EN/ring-timelapse/README.md

 ## Features

--   Takes snapshots of all Ring cameras periodically, default 15 minutes
+-   Takes snapshots of all Ring cameras periodically, default 15 seconds
--   Creates a timelapse video periodically, default every day
 -   Runs as a Docker container with minimal footprint

 > **NOTE**: Taking snapshots often will drain the battery faster than normal.